KurtWagner/zlinter/RULES.md

 ## `require_braces`

-> [!WARNING]
-> The `require_braces` rule is still under testing and development.
-It may
-> not work as expected and may change without notice.

 Requires specific brace `{}` usage for the bodies of `if`, `else`, `while`, `for`, `defer` and `catch` statements.

-By requiring braces, you avoid ambiguity, make code easier to maintain, and prevent unintended logic changes when adding new lines.
+By requiring braces, you're consistent and avoid ambiguity, which can code easier to maintain, and prevent unintended logic changes when adding new lines.

 If an `if` statement is used as part of a return or assignment it is excluded from this rule (braces not required).

 For example, the following two examples will be ignored by this rule.

 ```zig
 const label = if (x > 10) "over 10" else "under 10";